KaidanIM/Kaidan/README.md

 ## Contributing

-If you are interested in contributing to Kaidan, please have a look at our [contribution guidelines][CONTRIBUTING.md].
+If you are interested in contributing to Kaidan, please have a look at our [contribution guidelines][contributing].
 If you want to improve Kaidan's website, feel free to visit its [project site][kaidan-website-repo].

+[contributing]: CONTRIBUTING.md
 [downloads]: https://www.kaidan.im/download/
 [ecm]: https://api.kde.org/ecm/manual/ecm.7.html
 [kaidan-website]: https://kaidan.im